7,360,000 pageviews

 Following the interrogation the officers informed John Sexton that he was under arrest for the murder of Ann Parlato.
 Charged with first degree-murder he faced a mandatory life sentence.
 He was also eligible for the death penalty.
 Mr. Sexton would not be returning home that day to his third wife Catherine.

 John Sexton's murder trial got underway on April 16, 2013.
 The next day, following the opening statements, the prosecution put two DNA experts on the stand who linked the defendant to the murder scene in a variety of ways.
-Blood on Sexton's clothing and under his fingernails had come from the victim.
-According to one of the DNA analysts, Sexton's saliva connected him to a crime scene cigarette butt.
+Blood on the defendant's clothing and under his fingernails came from the victim.
+According to one of the DNA analysts the defendant's saliva connected him to a crime scene cigarette butt.

 A prosecution criminalist testified that bloody shoe impression on the victim's linoleum floor "showed the same class characteristics" as the defendant's boots.

-On April 18, 2013, Dr. Jonathan Thogmartin, the Pasco County Medical Examiner who had visited the murder scene and performed the autopsy, testified that Ann Parlato had died from blunt force trauma to the head.
-The killer had crushed Palato's face, dislocated her upper spine and fractured her ribs.
+On April 18, 2013 Dr. Jonathan Thogmartin, the Pasco County Medical Examiner who visited the murder scene and performed the autopsy testified that Ann Parlato died from blunt force trauma to the head.
+The killer crushed Palato's face, dislocated her upper spine and fractured her ribs.
 He also stabbed the victim, had postmortem sex with the corpse, then tried to destroy the body by setting it on fire.

-After the prosecution rested its case on April 18, the defense called the next-door neighbor to the stand who had seen the lawn man through the victim's kitchen window.
-The witness testified that he had failed to pick the defendant out of a police photograph line-up.
+After the prosecution rested its case on April 18 the defense called the next-door neighbor to the stand who saw the lawn man through the victim's kitchen window.
+The witness testified he failed to pick the defendant out of a police photograph line-up.

 Sexton's third wife Catherine took the stand as a character witness.
 "I believe in his innocence," she said.

-John Sexton lost his appeals and as of 2023 remains on death row.
+John Sexton lost his appeals and as of this writing remains on death row.

 1. My wife and I were personal friends of Ann.
 She was a wonderful person and had a giving and loving heart.
 When we would visit her and express our concern about her safety she would say "Dont worry God will take care of me" She did not deserve to die this way.
 No doubt Jesus is taking care of her now.
 We love you Ann.